 Guatemala: Midwives blow into the vagina.

-Last year, Ash spent some time in Tecpan, Guatemala, where she learned that traditional midwives will utilize the temazcal, a type of sweat lodge, throughout labor, birth, and the postpartum period.
-While such extreme heat is not recommended in the States, because these women have a routine practice of using it since infancy (even newborns go in!) their bodies are accustomed to the heat.
-It is often used as we might use a bath or shower as the heat helps the body to relax.
+Last year, my business partner, a fellow doula, spent some time in Tecpan, Guatemala, where she learned that traditional midwives will utilize the temazcal, a type of sweat lodge, throughout labor, birth, and the postpartum period.
+While such extreme heat is not recommended in the States, because these women have a routine practice of using it since infancy (even newborns go in) the thought is their bodies are accustomed to the heat.

 Prenatal visits are often performed inside the temazcal and because breath is a midwife's way of communicating and connecting with the higher spirits, you may see the midwife blowing into the pregnant person’s vagina (from a distance) for safe passage.